-Table 2: Average number of interruptions experienced by participants in the experimental groups (*size of each group: n=50)
+*Each group had 50 participants.

-The participants (in each of the various experimental groups) were instructed to perform two sequential tasks if they experienced an interruption: press the “I was interrupted” button, then press the “Continue playing” button.
-Pressing the “I was interrupted” button provides measurable evidence that the manipulation has occurred, although the buttons' active response is only one aspect of the participant's actual interruption.
+The participants in each of the experimental groups were instructed to perform two sequential tasks if they experienced an interruption: (1) press the I was interrupted button, then (2) press the Continue playing button.
+Pressing the I was interrupted button provided measurable evidence that the manipulation had occurred, although the active response of pressing the buttons was only one aspect of a participant’s actual interruption.

-Participants in each manipulation group demonstrated an active response, but differences were evident in some trends. we conducted a One-Way ANOVA analysis of participants pressing the “I was interrupted” button to analyze the differences.
-A significant difference was found among the groups [F (3, 196) = 6.531, p < .001].
-An analysis of the table indicates that the percentage of times participants pressed the button in the groups where a manipulation using lean text was employed significantly higher than the percentage in groups where a manipulation using rich text was employed.
-For example, in the group that experienced lean-text interruptions at a slow rate, 64% of the participants pressed the “I was interrupted” button, compared with 44% of the group participants who experienced lean-text interruptions at a rapid rate.
-In contrast, only 22% of the participants in the group that experienced interruptions involving rich banners at a rapid rate pressed the “I was interrupted” button and only 20% of the participants in the group that experienced interruptions involving rich banners at a slow rate pressed the “I was interrupted” button.
+Participants in each manipulation group demonstrated an active response, but differences were evident in some trends.
+To analyze the differences, we conducted a one-way analysis of variance of the incidence participants’ pressing the I was interrupted button.
+A significant difference was found among the groups (F[3, 196] = 6.531, p < .001).
+Table 2 indicates that the percentage of times participants pressed the button in the groups for which manipulations used lean text was significantly higher than the percentage in groups for which manipulations used rich text.
+For example, in the group that experienced lean-text interruptions at a slow rate, 64% of participants pressed the I was interrupted button, compared with 44% of the group participants who experienced lean-text interruptions at a rapid rate.
+In contrast, only 22% of the participants in the group that experienced interruptions involving rich banners at a rapid rate and only 20% of the participants in the group that experienced interruptions involving rich banners at a slow rate pressed the I was interrupted button.

-6.2 Testing the hypotheses.
+6.2 Testing the hypotheses

-To test h1, a difference will be found in the quality of cognitive performance between participants exposed to online interruptions at a slow rate and participants exposed to online interruptions at a rapid rate – a t-test was performed for independent samples.
-A significant difference was found in the quality of cognitive performance between participants who were exposed to online interruptions at a slow rate and participants who were exposed to online interruptions at a rapid rate [t(df=198) =-1.898, p < .05].
-However, the findings indicate that the situation was the opposite (and significantly so) of what we had posited.
-The cognitive performance quality was higher when the interruptions rate was rapid (M=717.21, SD=153.09) than when it was slow (M=364.86, SD=104.94).
+To test hypothesis 1, that a difference would be found in the quality of cognitive performance between participants exposed to online interruptions at a slow rate versus at a rapid rate, a t-test was performed for independent samples.
+A significant difference was found in the quality of cognitive performance between participants who were exposed to online interruptions at a slow rate compared with those exposed at a rapid rate (t [df, 198] = –1.898, p < .05).
+However, the findings indicated that the situation was the opposite (and significantly so) of what we had posited.
+The mean (SD) quality of cognitive performance was higher when the interruption rate was rapid (717.21 [153.09]) than when it was slow (364.86 [104.94]).

-The second research hypothesis was that there would be an evident difference in the quality of cognitive performance between participants exposed to interruptions composed of lean information and participants exposed to interruptions composed of rich information, such that the quality of the cognitive performance would be higher among those exposed to interruptions composed of rich information than among those exposed to interruptions composed of lean information.
+The second research hypothesis was that there would be an evident difference in the quality of cognitive performance between participants exposed to interruptions composed of lean information versus rich information, such that the quality of the cognitive performance would be higher among those exposed to interruptions composed of rich information than among those exposed to interruptions composed of lean information.
 Thus, the dependent variable was the quality of cognitive performance, and the independent variable was the richness of information.
-To evaluate H2, a t-test was performed for independent samples.
-No significant difference was found [t(df=198) =.361, p > .05], and therefore the hypothesis was not confirmed.
+To evaluate hypothesis 2, a t-test was performed for independent samples.
+No significant difference was found (t [df, 198] =.361, p > .05), and therefore, the hypothesis was not confirmed.